How to Make Amala

 Frequently Asked Questions

-What is Amala soup made of?
+What is Amala made of?

 easy amala recipe